 Jonathan L. Friedmann, Ph.D.

 A rallying cry was heard in nineteenth-century France: “l’art pour l’art”—“art for art’s sake.”
 Against a backdrop of scholasticism, scientific thinking, and hostility toward “useless” art, French writers argued that the greatest value of art was not some external aim, but self-sufficiency.
-Art’s highest goal was to exist in its own formal perfection; its highest purpose was to be contemplated as an end in itself.
+Art’s highest goal was to exist in its own formal perfection and be contemplated as an end in itself.

 Aestheticism was developed by poet Charles Baudelaire, who was greatly influenced by Edgar Allan Poe’s claim, made in “The Poetic Principle” (1850), that the supreme work is a “poem per se.”
-This governing ideal was taken up by many other writers, and spread into Victorian England through Walter Pater, Oscar Wilde, Lionel Johnson, and others.
-Instrumental music, because of its absence of words, was sometimes held up as the apex of this artistic aspiration.
-Pater famously remarked, “all art constantly aspires toward the condition of music.”
+This governing ideal influenced many other writers, and spread into Victorian England through Walter Pater, Oscar Wilde, Lionel Johnson, and others.
+Instrumental music, because of its absence of words, was sometimes touted as the apex of this artistic aspiration.
+Pater famously remarked, “all art constantly aspires towards the condition of music.”

 “Absolute music” actually began as a pejorative term, coined by Richard Wagner to expose the limitations of instrumental music and support his own view of opera’s superiority.
 For Wagner, music without signification was not only ludicrous, but had no right to exist.
 Proponents of “music per se” held the opposite view: music can (and should) express nothing other than music itself.